 For a stackable set, some of them have a pull out tray option for the stacking kit.

-However, you don’t need a closet at all to create space for laundry waiting to go in the washer.
+However, you don’t need a closet at all to create space for dirty laundry.
 A few other ideas I have used in the past:

-- Utilize an adjustable shelf rack to store laundry baskets off the floor.
-We use an aluminum one like this.
+- Utilize an adjustable shelf rack like this to store laundry baskets off the floor.

 - Purchase a deep armoire or tall cabinet to put baskets in.

-- Vertical Canvas Laundry sorters that can fold away when not in use.
+- Vertical Canvas Laundry bag sorters that can fold away when not in use.

-Some items can’t be put in a dryer.
-For those delicates, I have a few ideas that I have used in other laundry room configurations:
+For delicates, that cannot be put in the dryer, I have a few ideas for wet clothes that I have used in other laundry room configurations:

-- Hooks on the Wall – I use hooks to hang delicates and I can put shirts on a hanger for drying.
+- Hooks on the Wall – I can put shirts on a hanger for drying.
 You can use single hooks or a line of hooks like a coat rack.

-- A Bar under shelves – screw a towel bar to the underside of shelves to hang clothes.
+- A Bar under shelves – screw a towel bar to the underside of shelves as a hanging rod.
+Having hanging clothes in plain sight might also encourage you to put them away sooner!

-- Add a row of pegs – for hanging brushes and clothes.
-This makes use of wasted space and is a charming way to decorate your laundry area.
+- Add a row of pegs – Similar to hooks, this makes use of wasted space and is a charming way to decorate your laundry area.

 I found my white rolling storage bin on Amazon.
 It fits perfectly between my washer and dryer and is great for storing all my Norwex towels and a few cleaning supplies.